plentymarkets/plentyshop-pwa/guide/how-to/bot-protection.md

 ## Enabling Cloudflare Turnstile

 This section describes how to enable Turnstile for your shop.
-You have to take action in Cloudflare, your plentysystems system and the PlentyONE Shop configuration.
+You have to take action in Cloudflare, your PlentyONE system and the PlentyONE Shop configuration.

 ### Cloudflare